-Diving deeper into the Greeks, we explore a Greek that doesn't measure the move in an option's price, but the move in another Greek.
-In our Complete Guide To Option Delta, we noted that delta is not a static number, but a number that is constantly changing.
-To measure that change, we use our Greek gamma.
+Diving deeper into the Greeks, we explore a Greek that doesn't measure the movement in an option's price, but the movement in another Greek.
+In our Complete Guide To Option Delta, we noted that Delta is not a static number, but a number that is constantly changing.
+To measure that change, we use our Greek Gamma.
 This is where you will learn that not all deltas are created equal.
 Two options may have the same deltas, but different gammas and different directional risk.

 Where To Find An Option’s Gamma

 Because Greeks are a byproduct of a calculation, they have a model risk.
-A model risk is defined as; the outputs are only as good as the inputs.
+Model risk is defined as; the outputs are only as good as the inputs.
 If you plug in the incorrect implied volatility, you can’t expect to receive proper Greeks.

-Model risk in terms of option pricing and Greeks is not a serious risk.
+The model risk regarding option pricing and Greeks is not a serious risk.
 Out of the 7 factors that affect an option’s price only one of them is unknown: implied volatility.
 It would be difficult to mess up the model so much that it throws off your Greeks.

 It is more important to understand how Greeks are derived and that you can’t always trust the numbers for how they are.